kylegessel/sprintfinity3902/README.md

 'e' key shows a demo of what Link looks like in his damaged state.

-'t' and 'y' can be used to cycle through the various block types implemented.

-'u' and 'i' can be used to cycle through the various item types implemented.

-'o' and 'p' can be used to cycle through the various enemy and characters implemented.
+'l' and 'k' allows you to cycle through each of the rooms in the dungeon.

+'p' pauses the game and gives you a map menu.
+On this map menu, you can click on a room to go there.

-'r' resets the program to its origingal state and 'q' quits the program.
+'r' resets the program to its original state and 'q' quits the program.

 ## Authors